Dre Campbell Farm

 15 Useful Insects and Creatures for Your Garden (with Pictures)

 Many people try to rid their gardens of insects.
-But many of these little creatures can help the garden.
+However, many of these small creatures can benefit the garden.

 Yes, some insects are useful.
 Some pollinate flowers.
 Others protect plants from pests.

-So, it’s vital to know which insects are helpful and which are harmful.
-This way, you won’t get rid of the good ones.
+Therefore, it is essential to recognize which insects are helpful and which are harmful.
+This way, you will not lose the good ones.

 1. Bees

 They are excellent pollinators.
-Many plants need cross-pollination to thrive, and bees can provide that.
+Many plants require cross-pollination to thrive, and bees play a crucial role in providing it.

 Bright flowers will attract bees.
 You usually don’t have to do any extraordinary work to get them close.